SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     <$ : Int = 9
     -> // returns a value of 9

-Although you must provide the arguments to a noncurried function all at once in a single call, you can use the curried form of a function to provide arguments in several function calls, one at a time (even in different places in your code).
+Although you must provide the arguments to a non-curried function all at once in a single call, you can use the curried form of a function to provide arguments in several function calls, one at a time (even in different places in your code).
 This is known as :newTerm:`partial function application`.